authcompanion/authcompanion2/documentation/docs/guide/gettingstarted.md

 $ cp env.example .env
 ```

 Then restart the server with your new settings.

-The default settings are great
-for getting started and trying things out.
+AuthC's default settings are great for getting started and trying things out.

 ## With Docker